billybimbob/Text-Fighter/README.md

 # Text-Fighter

-This is a turn-based, roleplaying battle simulator that has veriations of player classes and monsters, mainly to create an object-oriented project on a larger scale.
-Libraries of different monsters, attacks, and items are stored in objects.
+This is a turn-based, roleplaying battle simulator that has variations of player classes and monsters, mainly to create an object-oriented project on a larger scale.
+Implementation includes libraries of different monsters, attacks, and items stored in objects.